miholmestech/SOC-Analyst-Projects-/01-Windows-VM-Setup-and-Baseline/Windows-Deployment.md

 ---

-# 8. Outcome
+# 8. Validation

-Despite the `sc query sysmon64` command not returning a response, verification through **Event Viewer** confirmed that Sysmon was successfully generating endpoint telemetry.
-Event ID 1 (Process Create) events were observed in the Sysmon Operational log, indicating that the Sysmon service was installed and functioning correctly.
-This confirmed that the Windows endpoint was producing security-relevant telemetry even without the use of a SIEM or EDR platform.
+Although the `sc query sysmon64` command did not return a response, verification through **Event Viewer** confirmed that Sysmon was successfully generating endpoint telemetry.
+Event ID 1 (Process Create) events were observed in the Sysmon Operational log, confirming that Sysmon was installed and functioning correctly.

+This validation confirmed that the Windows endpoint was successfully configured to generate security-relevant telemetry for future detection and investigation exercises.